How to Draw a Standing Person

 So, I am glad to bring to your attention an interesting and useful lesson on how to draw a standing person.
-As an example, I decided to choose the figure of a boy.
+As I said above, this lesson is a separate addition to the lesson on drawing a person, and here I want to focus your attention specifically on the standing pose.

 In this lesson, the human figure is presented in a cartoon form, so it has unrealistic proportions.
-The boy has a large head and a relatively small body.
+The person has a large head and a relatively small body.
+Here we will use the proportions from the boy drawing lesson, so you can check that out too.
 Try to keep these proportions in your drawing.

 The instruction includes nine steps, each of which is visualized and supplemented with a small hint.
 Be attentive and patient at every stage of drawing to achieve the best results.
 Now prepare all the necessary art materials and start this lesson.